- The Odyssey

-- 5 dinners a week
+- Picnic lunches 5 days a week

 - 1 expert guide per 6 riders

-- Exceptional documentation - overviews, itineraries, accommodation lists and daily maps with information on locations visited and historical context.
+- Exceptional documentation - overviews, itineraries, accommodation lists and daily maps

-- A history specialist to excite the mind.
+- A history specialist to excite the mind

-- Latest technology in navigation and tracking - each rider will have a user friendly GPS device.
+- Latest technology in navigation and tracking - each rider will have a user-friendly GPS device

 What is not included?

 - Bike Hire